twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt07-28-craving-overrules-actions%zh.rst

 You like the permanent, happiness, self medicines.
 In the past you all were stuck with the medicines you like and missed many Buddhas had arisen.
 You didn’t like the Buddha’s medicines and never drank it before.
 Therefore it's still very difficult to save beings if the Buddha had arisen.
 You should never rely on permanent, happiness and self (nicca, sukha and atta).

-You get the maggan raft (path factors raft) if you know not-self as not-self and.
+You get the maggan raft (path factors raft) if you know not‐self as not‐self.
 It’s you yourself making the axle of the taints and turning around it.
 And then die in the 31 realms of existence.
 With the wrong grasping and taints arise (This talk is connecting with the previous talk).
 All the taints and realms of existence are making by oneself.

 So, D. A. process is one’s own process.
 Have to contemplate one’s and others’ khandhas as not-self.
 We are constructing spokes of kamma on the axle of the taints.
 From the six senses doors construct the spokes of kamma.
 You also can’t make the spokes if you don’t make the axle.